How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white, round, flat-faced, bevelled-edged, sweet-peppermint-flavoured, orally disintegrating tablets debossed with "HP" on one side and "238" on other side, contains rizatriptan 5 mg (corresponding to 7.265 mg of the benzoate salt).
+Each white, round, flat-faced, bevelled-edged, sweet-peppermint-flavoured, orally-disintegrating tablets debossed with "HP" on one side and "238" on other side, contains 5 mg of rizatriptan (corresponding to 7.265 mg of the benzoate salt).
 Nonmedicinal ingredients: mannitol, calcium silicate, crospovidone, aspartame, colloidal silicon dioxide, sodium stearyl fumarate, and peppermint flavour includes maltodextrin and cornstarch.

-Each white, round, flat-faced, bevelled-edged, sweet-peppermint-flavoured, orally disintegrating tablets debossed with "HP" on one side and "239" on other side, contains rizatriptan 10 mg (corresponding to 14.53 mg of the benzoate salt).
+Each white, round, flat-faced, bevelled-edged, sweet-peppermint-flavoured, orally-disintegrating tablets debossed with "HP" on one side and "239" on other side, contains 10 mg of rizatriptan (corresponding to 14.53 mg of the benzoate salt).
 Nonmedicinal ingredients: mannitol, calcium silicate, crospovidone, aspartame, colloidal silicon dioxide, sodium stearyl fumarate, and peppermint flavour includes maltodextrin and cornstarch.